 This is a major concern of every employer.
 They need a person who is much focused on his work rather than having a gossip for 2 hours out of the 8 hours of working time.

-After all, an employer needs result and productivity at the end.
-If you are working fully focused during working hours, it might not effect your personal life too.
+After all, an employer needs results and productivity at the end.
+If you are working fully focused during working hours, it might not affect your personal life too.

 It shows an impact on your work too if you have a work-balanced life.

-You have to be supportive and cooperative enough at all the times.
-Dig out time to show the new comers or newly joined colleagues of your team that how to do the work in an efficient way and provide your help when it is highly required.
+You have to be supportive and cooperative enough at all times.
+Dig out time to show the newcomers or newly joined colleagues of your team that how to do the work in an efficient way and provide your help when it is highly required.

 Train them in every possible way.
 This is you being the older employee, who can help them in achieving their goals successfully.

 To Wrap Up: